-Breed & Discipline Demonstrations Application for the 2021 Midwest Horse Fair will open July 1!
+Breed & Discipline Demonstrations Application for the 2021 Midwest Horse Fair has now closed!

 One of the favorite features each year at Midwest Horse Fair is the Breed & Discipline Demonstrations.
 The demonstrations provide an opportunity to educate attendees in an entertaining manner about the various breeds and disciplines that comprise the equestrian world.
 Selected groups will be educating attendees about their breed and/or discipline in short exhibitions in the arenas.